mccarthycormac/critical-curious/_posts/2016-09-29-spaceX-Mars.md

 ##Why?

-Becuase Elon Musk belives humans need to become a mutli planetry speciies as over a long period of time just staying on Earth is a risk.
+Becuase Elon Musk belives humans need to become a mutli planetry species as over a long period of time just staying on Earth is a risk.

 ##How?